littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

    In general, besides the basic model, we only need to learn GBM and DL.
 On GBM, we need to learn XGBoost, and light GBM.

 # Chapter 2
+   2.1 Show a DL example in MNIST with less than 20 line code of python.

+   2.2 Example of tensor.

 # Chapter 3